plfstr/plfstr.github.io/_posts/2020-12-17-html-elements-test.md

 > There are, like, 110 unique tags in HTML5.
 Do people seriously memorize them all?
 Because I haven’t.
 I wrote about some tactics to improve semantics, whether you've memorized all the tags or not - featuring my recent discovery: the `<meter>` element! – [Leslie Cohn-Wein](https://twitter.com/lesliecdubs/status/1305503826166927360?s=20) (@lesliecdubs)

-I thought to myself, <q>That's a lot to remember.
-I wonder if there's a game that tests you?</q>
+I thought to myself, _That's a lot to remember.
+I wonder if there's a game that tests you?_

 A web search and lack of a results later...
 [HTML Tags Memory Test](https://codepen.io/plfstr/full/zYqQeRw) was created!